I Tried Fasting Without Food for 40 Days | Here’s What I Learned

-This PubMed article explains why.
-Adrenaline is increased in many who fast for several days.
-(This also explains why I had a resting heart rate of 78, when my normal is 55, and the last few days of my fast, I felt my heart pounding in my chest.)
+This PubMed article explains why adrenaline is increased in many who fast for several days.
+(This also explains why I had a resting heart rate of 78 when my normal is 55, and in the last few days of my fast, I felt my heart pounding in my chest.)

-My awareness was heightened, I thought a lot about my weaknesses and addictions, and I stared at them.
-Without shaming myself.
-Just observing.
+My awareness was heightened.
+I thought a lot about my weaknesses and addictions, and I stared at them without shaming myself.
+I was just observing.

 I realized—without even tea, or chewing gum, to entertain my mouth and my senses—how many times, during any day, I do something to increase or decrease my energy, my anxiety, or my ability to rest.

-It’s not like I’m taking depression meds or sleeping pills or painkillers or street drugs.
+It’s not like I’m taking depression meds, sleeping pills, or painkillers or street drugs.

 The main thing I accomplish, then, when I fast, is strengthening my body and mind.